Skip to content

 1. Fear of making the wrong decision

-Your buyer might be thinking: "Last time we bought a tool like this, it didn’t work out.
-I don’t want to waste budget or look bad internally."
+Your buyer might think, “Last time we bought a tool like this, it didn’t work out.
+I don’t want to waste our budget or look bad internally."

-77% of B2B buyers described their last purchase as very complex or difficult.
+77% of B2B buyers described their last purchase as complex or difficult.

 Prospects may choose to stick with what they have to avoid the pain of another complex buying cycle where they risk putting their neck on the line if they make a bad decision.